Real-Time Dam Levels

 Catchment & Hydrological Impact

-The Drakes Brook acts as the primary lifeblood for Drakes Brook, making it a cornerstone of the South West Coast network.
+Fed primarily by the Drakes Brook, this reservoir plays a critical role in the South West Coast drainage division.
 Managing the flow from the Drakes Brook ensures that downstream agricultural zones receive consistent supply.
 The South West Coast region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance